SpotlightKid/subout.lv2/README.md

 * Install FAUST and LV2 headers
 * Run `./compile.sh`

-    Add the `-qui` command line option, if you want to enable the standard FAUST custom plugin UI (note: the custom UI may not work in some LV2 hosts, just use the host-generated UI instead).
+    Add the `-gui` command line option, if you want to enable the standard FAUST custom plugin UI (note: the custom UI may not work in some LV2 hosts, just use the host-generated UI instead).